-This is just one of our ways to enjoy your stash of Hatch Green Chili.
-Green Chili and Eggs with refried beans on a flour tortilla, you’ve got an easy Southwestern breakfast.
+This is just one of our ways to enjoy left over Hatch Green Chili.
+Green Chili and Eggs with refried beans on a warm flour tortilla, you’ve got an easy Southwestern breakfast.

 Remember all those containers of Colorado Style Hatch Green Chili that I’ve hoarded in my freezer?
 I have about fifteen of them that hold about two cups each.

-- While the egg is cooking heat up the containers of chili and beans in the microwave until hot and steamy.
+- While the egg is cooking heat up the Green Chili and and Refried Beans in the microwave until hot and steamy.
 Set aside.

-- When the egg is done, heat up a flour tortilla in the microwave for about thirty seconds.
+- Heat two flour tortillas in the microwave for about thirty seconds.

-- Smear a heaping tablespoon of refried beans over the tortilla.
+- Smear enough refried beans over the flour tortillas to cover them well.

 - Place your egg in the middle and top it with a helping of Hatch Green Chili With Pork.